joacorapela/figsResultsAndErrorsFromIzhikevich2007/README.md

 A large number of figures in the book have been reproduced in the <a href=scripts>scripts</a> directory and only a few of them have been reproduced in the <a href=ipynb>ipynb</a> directory (work in progress).
 The code is not very well organized (work in progress).

+Please open an issue to report bugs, request code modifications or make any other comment.